ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_install/README.md

 - Default: False

 ### mas_special_characters
-Specifies whether MAS will permit special characters in user IDs and usernames.
+Set this to `true` to permit special characters in user IDs and usernames.
 The suite configuration record (CR) will include a property named `userDataValidation` with the option `allowSpecialChars` configured.

 - Optional
 - Environment Variable: `MAS_SPECIAL_CHARACTERS`